 To comply with guidance issued by the Bar Standards Board, which regulates members of chambers, 5PB has conducted a voluntary survey of members of chambers to gather data about the diversity of members, pupils and staff.
 This survey, which took place in September 2016, follows a previous survey in September 2014.
+The results of a further survery will be published shortly.

 At the time of carrying out the survey, chambers had 54 members, pupil barristers and employees (11 Queen's Counsel, 34 Junior Counsel, 2 pupil barristers and 7 clerks/staff).